Aubrey Casewell: Salford

+Aubrey Casewell played in Salford's victories in the Lancashire League during the 1932–33 season, 1933–34 season and 1934–35 season.

+Leeds

+Casewell was transferred to Leeds on 18 January 1935.
+He made his début for the club a day later against Warrington at Headingley.

+During the 1935–36 season, Casewell played in Leeds' 3–0 win against York in the 1935–36 Yorkshire Cup final on 19 October 1935, and played in the club's 18–2 victory over Warrington in the 1935–36 Challenge Cup Final at Wembley Stadium, London on Saturday 18 April 1936.

+He played in Leeds' victory in the Yorkshire League during the 1936–37 season.

+Later career

+Casewell was transferred to Halifax in August 1937.
+In January 1938, he joined Keighley.
+In 1939, he was transferred to Hunslet.

 International honours

 Aubrey Casewell won a cap for Wales while at Salford in 1932.

 All Six Cups

 Only five rugby league footballers have won "All Six Cups" during their career, they are; Aubrey Casewell (while at Salford and Leeds), Alan Edwards (while at Salford and Bradford Northern), John Etty (while at Oldham and Wakefield Trinity), Edward "Ted" Slevin (while at Wigan and Huddersfield), and Derek Turner (while at Oldham and Wakefield Trinity).
-"All Six Cups" being the Challenge Cup, Championship, Lancashire County Cup, Lancashire County League, Yorkshire County Cup and Yorkshire County League.
+"All Six Cups" being the Challenge Cup, Championship, Lancashire Cup, Lancashire League, Yorkshire Cup and Yorkshire League.